Read-Write/wsync/README.md

 	    -u             do not chroot(2) to root path
 	    -v             display version information

-When running in the a terminal window, send a interruption singal (SIGINT) with the `^ + C` shortcut to terminate the program.
+When running in the a terminal window, send an interruption signal (SIGINT) with the `^ + C` shortcut to terminate the program.

 #### Daemon tool

-To run wsync as a daemon, you have to edit the `~/.wsync/wsync.conf` file.
-In this file you can defines several sync rules that wsync will read in order to automatically synchronize your files in the background.
+To run wsync as a daemon, you have first to edit the `~/.wsync/wsync.conf` file.
+In this file you can define several sync rules that wsync will read in order to automatically synchronize your files in the background.

 **Examples:**